MrLixm/katana-tools-lxm/src/viewer/LightViewerAnnotate/README.md

 It is possible to query the light color attribute to use them to color the light itself or its annotation.

 ![demo](./demo.gif)

-The published script was made for Arnold but it is possible to configure it for any renderer.
-See the [Development](#development) section under.
+The published script was made for Arnold, but it is possible to configure it for any renderer.

 ## Installation